 - Sterling Silver cuff links are soldered to silver backs, making them solid silver.

-This product is made to order, and will ship in 1-2 weeks.
+This product is handcrafted to order, and will ship in as little as 1 week!

 If you need your order sooner, you can add a rush upgrade here.